rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

     not only a mathematical statement;
     it's an empirically verified physical law
     (or at least a confirmed regularity of nature).
-    Weinberg will remind us of this later, below.
+    Weinberg will remind us of this later , below.

 ![To date, there are no working hypotheses about why the vertebrate retina is wired in backwards.
     It seems to have been a random development that then "stuck" because a correction of that